Facepunch/sbox-docs/docs/scene/components/component-methods.md

 This is called after deserialization and is meant for a place for the component to "load".
 When loading a scene, the loading screen will stay open and the game won't start until all components `OnLoad` tasks are complete.

-Unlike other methods, this one will execute even if the component is inactive.
+Unlike other methods (except `OnDestroy`), this one will execute even if the component is inactive.
 You may need to check `Component.Active` if you don't want the OnLoad to execute on inactive components.

 If your component is doing something special, such as generating a procedural level, you can override this on your component to do this in the loadscreen.